DavidHoenisch/Alertyx/README.md

-# louis
+# alertyx

-`louis` is a simple tool using eBPF to automatically detect and respond to malicious behavior on a Linux system.
+`alertyx` is a simple tool using eBPF to automatically detect and respond to malicious behavior on a Linux system.

 ## Usage

 ```
 Usage:
-  louis [command]
+  alertyx [command]

 Available Commands:
   help        Help about any command
   hunt        hunt for existing malicious activity
   mitigate    mitigate all known vulnerabilities
   monitor     actively monitor for malicious action
-  version     print louis version
+  version     print alertyx version

 Flags:
   -a, --active    counter detected malicious activity (dangerous, may clobber)
-  -h, --help      help for louis
+  -h, --help      help for alertyx
   -s, --syslog    output to syslog
   -v, --verbose   enable verbose output

-Use "louis [command] --help" for more information about a command.
+Use "alertyx [command] --help" for more information about a command.
 ```

 ## Information

-louis gathers information from the kernel through eBPF (with BCC).
+alertyx gathers information from the kernel through eBPF (with BCC).
 These sources are analyzed with information from categorized techniques and vulnerabilities.

 ```
                                                 +------------+